jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ##### Turn text into document-term matrix

-`stm` package has its own preprocessing function.
+`stm` package has its preprocessing function.

 ```r